ngamsomset/ngamsomset/README.md

 - 💁 Fav Quote: Goals are about the results you want to achieve.
 Systems are about the processes that lead to those results.
 - ⚡ Fun fact: ...
 I paid 50$ for a cup of coffee

+if engineering is an art, I am an artist.